kares/jewelruby/_posts/2015-09-08-an-obvious-java-dispatch.md

   Features mentioned here are available since JRuby <b>9.0.1.0</b> and <b>1.7.22<!--<sup>*</sup>--></b>
 </div>

-JRuby's ["Java Integration"][1] behind the magical `require 'java'` has been a mesmerizing case ever since it was first introduced and stands as a reliable ground for a lot of [very][2] [appealing][3] [libraries][4] out there.
+JRuby's ["Java Integration"][1], behind the magical `require 'java'`, has been a mesmerizing case ever since it was first introduced and stands as a reliable ground for a lot of [very][2] [appealing][3] [libraries][4].

-Although most the time it's very intuitive e.g. `java.util.ArrayList.new(8)`.
-Sometimes the finest details behind the curtains need real world use-cases to get right.
+Although most the time it's very intuitive (e.g. `java.util.ArrayList.new 8`), sometimes the finest details behind the curtains need real world use-cases to get right.
-While in Ruby, where there's always a single method given a name, in Java method dispatch accounts for static parameter types.
+Mostly due the fact that in Ruby there's always a single method to call given a name, while in Java method dispatch accounts for static parameter types.
 Add automatic [Ruby to Java][5] type conversion on top and things get **ambiguous** [every][6] [so][7] [often][8] as JRuby tries to match the right Java method for you.